Barbog/deja-website/pages/en/faq'ing-read-me.md

 - <span style="color:#77011e;">Survival Guide

-- <span style="color:#77011e;">And have answered the questions at the end of each section.
+- And have answered the questions at the end of each section.